 Having served in the Ethiopian government and specifically in the Ministry of Gender, what would you say are some of the most pressing challenges faced by women in the Ethiopian workforce?

-I would like to adopt a broader definition to the term “workforce” because if we are referring to the paid labor only the definition excludes the role of the majority of Ethiopian women in the development of our society.
+I would like to adopt a broader definition to the term “workforce” because if we are referring to the paid labour only the definition excludes the role of the majority of Ethiopian women in the development of our society.
 The women staying at home and giving their best to raise their children and to sustain a family are pillars of a functioning society.
 They should be recognized as part of the workforce even though their contribution is not rewarded financially.
-For this part of the workforce the most pressing challenges starts from attitude of society and more importantly that of policy and programme makers that excludes their participation and their interests from policy making and investment priorities.
+For this part of the workforce, the most pressing challenges start from the attitude of society and more importantly that of policy and programme-makers that excludes their participation and their interests from policy-making and investment priorities.
 These women should be given the opportunity to articulate their needs in development planning.
-Their ongoing contribution as well as untapped potentials for the progress of society needs to be utilized.
-Through various women empowerment measures we need to provide the means so that they are equipped with the skills and resources they need to improve their livelihoods and to become equal beneficiaries of the development process.
+Their ongoing contribution, as well as untapped potentials for the progress of society, needs to be utilized.
+Through various women empowerment measures, we need to provide the means so that they are equipped with the skills and resources they need to improve their livelihoods and to become equal beneficiaries of the development process.
 Only when we do that are we able to ensure a transformation and sustainable development of a society.
-And only when we are able to do that are we most likely to see equal share of women professionals in the paid workforce particularly at leadership positions.
+And only when we are able to do that are we most likely to see an equal share of women professionals in the paid workforce particularly at leadership positions.
 Referring to the paid or formal workforce, the challenges start from the disproportionate representation of women in this category of the workforce.
 The majority of women are in a low paying and subordinate position of the job market.
-This of course arises from the unequal access to education Ethiopian women had for generations as well as the traditional role assigned to them which places many hurdles in their quest for chasing a professional path.
+This, of course, arises from the unequal access to education Ethiopian women had for generations as well as the traditional role assigned to them which places many hurdles in their quest for chasing a professional path.
 Things may look very different today and obviously there are many improvements regarding women’s’ rights and their access to opportunities.
-But we are far from achieving a society that gives women the same opportunities to succeed professionally and a system that ensures equitable distribution of benefits between men and women.
+But we are far from achieving a society that gives women the same opportunities to succeed professionally and a system that ensures the equitable distribution of benefits between men and women.
 This is way in my role as a First Lady, women empowerment is something very close to my heart and the core focus of my advocacy work.

 Being a First Lady is very demanding, with lots of expectation from the people.
 What is the driving force that keeps you on the job on a daily basis and makes you stand out in your work, amidst all the challenges and high expectations?

-I consider being a First Lady is a privilege that should be used to provide a dedicated service to society from a high level position.
+I consider being the First Lady is a privilege that should be used to provide a dedicated service to society from a high-level position.
 Coming from a background shared by the significant majority of Ethiopians I am familiar with the most pressing challenges we Ethiopians and particularly women and children are faced with.
-When I became the First Lady of Ethiopia I saw an opportunity where I can use my position to bring forward some of the most severe problems of my society and advocate with decision makers and higher level authorities to find solutions.
-I established the Office of the First Lady with a commitment to become a voice for my fellow citizens particularly for the most vulnerable groups.
+When I became the First Lady of Ethiopia I saw an opportunity where I can use my position to bring forward some of the most severe problems of my society and advocate with decision-makers and higher-level authorities to find solutions.
+I established the Office of the First Lady with a commitment to become a voice for my fellow citizens, particularly for the most vulnerable groups.
 It is not an easy job.
 My office does not have an executive mandate.
-All I can do is to articulate with evidence some of the critical problems our society is facing and lobby with implementing bodies and decision makers towards workable solutions.
-The decision makers and implementing bodies I lobby with also have the best interest of the people at heart and usually are ready to act when they are provided with information regarding issues that need their attention and intervention.
+All I can do is to articulate with evidence some of the critical problems our society is facing and lobby with implementing bodies and decision-makers towards workable solutions.
+The decision-makers and implementing bodies I lobby with also have the best interest of the people at heart and usually are ready to act when they are provided with information regarding issues that need their attention and intervention.
 But it is very important that I strike the right balance in my advocacy work so that it is not felt as overstepping in the mandate of implementing bodies.
-From the outset I made it clear in word as well as in action my intentions are supporting such institutions and not competing in their mandates.
+From the outset, I made it clear in word as well as in action my intentions are supporting such institutions and not competing in their mandates.
 Because having a formal “Office of the First Lady” is a new phenomenon to Ethiopia getting this message across was not very easy at the beginning.
 Now we are in a situation where we are successfully collaborating with many public institutions, civil society organizations and the private sector in addressing some of the most critical social and economic problems in the country.